MPhil in Russian and East European Studies

 South East Europe: Politics, Economics and European Integration (Dr Anastasakis)

-The Political Economy of Russia’s Transformation: From Plan to Market and Back?
-(Dr Rochlitz)
+The Political Economy of Transition in Russia and China (Dr Rochlitz)

 Thesis